AlexanderYovzhenko/API_BackEnd/README.md

 ## Description

-Application on NestJS(Postgres, Sequelize, RabbitMQ, Docker) for films with registration and authorization
+An application built with NestJS and microservices (PostgreSQL, Sequelize, RabbitMQ, Docker) for movies, including registration and authentication

 </br>